-Gilmore Girls, which featured a young mother-daughter pair who lived in a small town where everyone seemed to talk a mile a minute, began airing on the WB in 2000.
-Seven years of pop culture references and family drama later, it finished its run on The CW on May 15, 2007—10 years ago today.
-Though it would return nearly a decade later via Netflix, here are 22 things you might not know about the original series.
+Gilmore Girls, which featured a young mother-daughter pair who lived in a small New England town where everyone seemed to talk a mile a minute, began airing on the WB in 2000.
+Seven years of pop culture references and family drama later, it finished its run on the CW on May 15, 2007 (though it would return nearly a decade later via Netflix).
+Here are 22 things you might not know about the original series.

 1. The show was inspired by a trip that creator Amy Sherman-Palladino was on.